Top 10 Beaches in California

-- 1 best overall beach (could be a popular, local, or hidden gem beach)
+- 1 best overall beach

 The San Diego area has many wonderful beaches and La Jolla Shores is near the top.
 It’s a popular spot that can be jam-packed at times.
 We like this beach because you can shove off and explore the La Jolla Shore in a kayak or on a stand-up paddleboard.
 Surfers ride the waves here and little-ones can enjoy the waves on bodyboards too.
 If you want some solitude just walk north on the beach toward the Scripps Pier.
 If you go too far beyond the pier you’ll run into a clothing-optional area known as South Black’s Beach.